Dominic Waters: Professional career

 On August 2, 2016, Waters signed with the VTB United League club Yenisey Krasnoyarsk of Russia.
 On September 11, 2016, he left the team because he didn't pass his physical tests.
 On September 22, 2016, he joined the German club Bayern Munich's training camp.

 On October 6, 2016, he signed with the LBA club Pallacanestro Cantù of Italy.
 On December 27, 2016, he left Cantù, and signed with the Greek team Olympiacos for the rest of the 2016–17 season.
 Waters played in 21 EuroLeague games with the Reds, including an appearance in the championship game of the 2017 EuroLeague Final Four versus Fenerbahçe, and counted 4.1 points plus 1.5 assists per game on average.
 On March 2, 2017, he achieved a career-high by scoring 14 points at Menora Mivtachim Arena of Tel Aviv against Israeli powerhouse Maccabi.
 At the end of the season, Waters left Olympiacos after team's failure to defend the national league title in a dramatic best-of-five finals series versus rivals Panathinaikos.

 On August 13, 2017, Waters signed with Turkish club Pınar Karşıyaka for the 2017–18 season.

 On July 20, 2018, Waters signed a one-year deal with the French team Nanterre 92.
 In 37 games played for Nanterre, he averaged 11.1 points and 4.1 assists per game, while shooting 46.7 percent from three-point range.
 Waters led Nanterre to the 2019 Basketball Champions League Quarterfinals, where they eventually were eliminated by Virtus Bologna.

 On August 5, 2019, Waters returned to Israel for a second stint, signing with Ironi Nahariya for the 2019–20 season.
 On November 18, 2019, Waters recorded a season-high 26 points, while shooting 9-of-14 from the field, along with nine assists and three rebounds in a 95–76 win over Hapoel Gilboa Galil.
 Two days later, he was named Israeli League Round 6 MVP.
 Waters averaged 15.1 points, 2.3 rebounds and 6.3 assists per game.
 He re-signed with the team on October 13, 2020.

-Personal
+Personal life

 Waters is a good personal friend of NFL star defensive tackle Ndamukong Suh.